 What can society do about this psychiatry shortage?
 To answer this question, it is important to distinguish two aspects of the problem: aggregate shortage and geographic dispersion.

-To address aggregate shortage, there is only one answer: train more psychiatrists!
+To address aggregate shortage, there is only one answer: get more psychiatrists!
 Over the long run, an expansion in residency training programs would help to increase the rate at which retiring psychiatrists are replaced.
-In the shorter-run, a more liberal immigration policy and licensing regime with respect to foreign-trained psychiatrists would help to alleviate scarcity.
+In the shorter-run, a more liberal immigration policy and licensing regime with respect to foreign-trained psychiatrists would help alleviate scarcity.
 These solutions are preferable to lowering standards of care, for example by expanding the ability of nurse practitioners to practice independently.
+In general, foreign-trained psychiatrists follow a more rigorous curriculum than US-trained nurse practitioners.